 Extensive experience as a supplier and account executive to countries around the world, Products included biological treatment of food waste, hydrocarbon contamination of soil and water, green waste conversion to an organic fertilizer, remediation of hydrocarbon sludge in storage tanks, pipelines and ship holds.
 CEB applications to affordable housing.
 Conversion of waste tires and plastics into a diesel like fuel.
 Water purification for drinking.
 Hydroponics for making food products in a confined space.
 Have technologies in place and evidenced in 26 countries around the world and numerous states in the USA.

 AGGREY KYOBUGUZI, Chairman Board of Directors, Kentim University Project.
-Aggrey is Veterinary Doctor with a PhD in Management from Makerere University from 2007-2011.
+Aggrey is Veterinary Doctor with a PhD in Management from Atlantic International University-USA 2013-2016.
 He is the former Chairman Livingstone Hall Makerere, President Veterinary School Makerere, Minister for Employment, Western NRM youth chairman & NEC member and also served as NRM youth chairman & National Youth council chairman Mbarara District.
 He headed NAADS Youth Directorate for 8 years before setting up the Farm and Grow Rich-Kentim Group which has companies like Makerere Business School & Innovations centre, Crane Water, Quality services international and then founded Kentim KIAT-a business Incubation center for Kentim University Project.
 He is the PALITA Award Winner 2016 for contribution towards Empowering Youth in Agriculture

 Aggrey is currently the Chairman for the Kentim University (project) Uganda, under which he has developed training materials for training youths in various business ventures, including; Yoghurt Making, Cheese Making, Chocolate, Tomato & Chilli Sauce processing and Wine Processing, making hay and silage, Mushroom farming, Diary-zero grazing, Poultry-cage farming, and Green House farming-Vegetables among others.